Sarbanes–Oxley Act: Legal challenges

 A lawsuit (Free Enterprise Fund v.
 Public Company Accounting Oversight Board) was filed in 2006 challenging the constitutionality of the PCAOB.
 The complaint argues that because the PCAOB has regulatory powers over the accounting industry, its officers should be appointed by the President, rather than the SEC.
 Further, because the law lacks a "severability clause," if part of the law is judged unconstitutional, so is the remainder.
 If the plaintiff prevails, the U.S. Congress may have to devise a different method of officer appointment.
 Further, the other parts of the law may be open to revision.

 The lawsuit was dismissed from a District Court; the decision was upheld by the Court of Appeals on August 22, 2008.
 Judge Kavanaugh, in his dissent, argued strongly against the constitutionality of the law.
 On May 18, 2009, the United States Supreme Court agreed to hear this case.
 On December 7, 2009, it heard the oral arguments.
 On June 28, 2010, the United States Supreme Court unanimously turned away a broad challenge to the law, but ruled 5–4 that a section related to appointments violates the Constitution's separation of powers mandate.
 The act remains "fully operative as a law" pending a process correction.

 In its March 4, 2014 Lawson v.
-FMR LLC decision the United States Supreme Court rejected a narrow reading of the SOX whistleblower protection and instead held that the anti-retaliation protection that the Sarbanes–Oxley Act of 2002 provided to whistleblowers applies also to employees of a public company's private contractors and subcontractors, including the attorneys and accountants who prepare the SEC filings of public companies.
+FMR LLC decision the United States Supreme Court rejected a narrow interpretation of the SOX whistleblower protection and instead held that the anti-retaliation protection that the Sarbanes–Oxley Act of 2002 provided to whistleblowers applies also to employees of a public company's private contractors and subcontractors, including the attorneys and accountants who prepare the SEC filings of public companies.
 Subsequent interpretations of Lawson, however, suggest that the disclosures of a contractor's employee are protected only if those disclosures pertain to fraud perpetrated by a publicly traded company, as opposed to wrongdoing by a private contractor.

 In its February 25, 2015 Yates v.
 United States decision the Supreme Court of the United States sided with Yates by reversing the previous judgement, with a plurality of the justices reading the Act to cover "only objects one can use to record or preserve information, not all objects in the physical world".
 Justice Samuel Alito concurred in the judgment and noted that the statute's nouns and verbs only applies to filekeeping and not fish.

+Forty percent of the rioters of the January 6, 2021 U.S. Capitol attack were charged with violating the Sarbanes–Oxley Act of 2002.
+On June 28, 2024, the U.S. Supreme Court issued a ruling that found obstruction under the law was only intended to apply to more limited circumstances involving forms of evidence tampering and couldn't be used for broader prosecutions.
+The ruling was 6-3, with Justice Amy Coney Barrett dissenting and Justice Ketanji Brown Jackson concurring with the majority.